TubeTrap™ Setups

 |

 TubeTraps can also be used in the open, close coupled to speakers in order to improve their performance.
 By stacking TubeTraps to expand the effective size of the speaker baffle board, the effect of increased bass directivity and efficiency is achieved.
 This works with sealed, front ported or dipole speakers, flown or stage mains, hi-fi, studio monitors, portable PA and nightclub systems.
-In addition, the TubeTraps can be stacked in a forward stepped array that casts an acoustic shadow to the side of the speakers.
-The diffusive strips of the TubeTraps are oriented away from the front of the speaker for color-free horn loading.
-This shadowing technique protects on-stage mics from feedback, small room listening from side wall reflections and halls from excessive reverberation.
+In addition, the TubeTraps can be stacked in a

 |